tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

     call of the function specified by *progress*.
 When not specified, the callback is invoked with a single parameter.

 **Note:** The page object is only valid while inside of the callback function (i.e. you must not assign the object to a variable outside of the scope of the handler function.)
+An exception of type *ValueError* will be raised upon later access to an invalidated page.

 **Note:**
 In a multi-threaded application the data service decoder may receive